 Courses that may be used to satisfy specific degree requirements (e.g., humanities elective for the B.A. degree, or natural science elective for the B.S. degree) are identified in the course description section by the following degree requirement designators:

-A frequency of offering designator such as “Offered Fall” or “Offered Alternate Spring” follows many course descriptions.
+A frequency of offering designator such as “Offered Fall” or “Offered Alternate Spring” precedes many course descriptions.
 Every effort is made to ensure this designator is correct.
-However, students should review the current class schedule or check with individual departments for the most accurate and up-to-date information on future course offerings.
+However, students should review the current class schedule or check with the course department for the most accurate and up-to-date information on course offerings.